Cost & Currency Representation

 1. See the page on Atom & ESPI to understand the “espi:” notation herein.

 2. Because “thousands” and “decimal” placeholders vary in different countries and regions, please note that the examples here use your browser’s LOCALE information to format the example results into a locale-specific representation of numbers.
-Therefore, in our examples that use a comma for marking thousands and a period (full-stop character) for marking decimals (like this: $9,876.54321), you may see $9876.54321 — which is nine thousand eight hundred seventy-six and fifty-four thousand three hundred twenty-one hundred-thousandths in any case.
+Therefore, in our examples that use a comma for marking thousands and a period (full-stop character) for marking decimals (like this: $9,876.54321), you may see $9876.54321 — which is nine thousand eight hundred seventy-six and fifty-four thousand three hundred twenty-one hundred-thousandths in any case (even if the delimiters are different or it is truncated by your browser).